Aodh de Blácam: Political views

 For a while de Blácam was involved in socialist politics while under the influence of socialist Robert Wilson Lynd and after converting to Catholicism believed Ireland's social problems could be solved with the ideas of the papal encyclical Rerum novarum.

-During the 1920s, De Blácam praised Benito Mussolini as an apostle of national renewal, although he criticised Mussolini for not being sufficiently Catholic enough.
-In the 1930s during his writing for Catholic periodicals, De Blácam frequently voiced his support for fascist regimes across Europe.
+During the 1920s, de Blácam praised Benito Mussolini as an apostle of national renewal, although he criticised Mussolini for not being sufficiently Catholic.
+In the 1930s during his writing for Catholic periodicals, de Blácam frequently voiced his support for fascist regimes across Europe.
 He defended the dictatorships of Engelbert Dollfuss in Austria and António de Oliveira Salazar in Portugal as upholders of Catholic social teaching.
-During the Spanish Civil War, De Blácam was a vocal supporter of the Nationalist side and worked alongside Cardinal Joseph MacRory to organise aid for Franco.
+During the Spanish Civil War, de Blácam was a vocal supporter of the Nationalist side and worked alongside Cardinal Joseph MacRory to organise aid for Franco.
 He also organised a boycott of publications that supported the Spanish republicans.
 De Blácam was later dismayed to learn that many of his Irish Republican friends supported the Spanish Republican side.

 Legacy

-The journalist Michael Joseph McManus said of De Blácam:
+The journalist Michael Joseph McManus said of de Blácam: